eth-protocol-fellows/protocol-studies/docs/wiki/CL/SSZ.md

 ## Overview

-Simple Serialize (SSZ) is a serialization and Merkleization scheme designed specifically for Ethereum's Beacon Chain.
+Simple Serialize (SSZ) is a serialization and [Merkleization](/docs/wiki/CL/merkleization.md) scheme designed specifically for Ethereum's Beacon Chain.
 SSZ replaces the [RLP serialization](/docs/wiki/EL/RLP.md) used on the execution layer (EL) everywhere across the consensus layer (CL) except the [peer discovery protocol](https://github.com/ethereum/devp2p).
 Its development and adoption are aimed at enhancing the efficiency, security, and scalability of Ethereum's CL.

+This document is about SSZ Serialization.
+You can learn more about SSZ merkleization at the [merkleization wiki page](/docs/wiki/CL/merkleization.md).

 ## How SSZ Works - Basic Types